 I wrote the following post for a Sunday column I had in a newspaper while freelancing as a single parent.
-I wanted to share it again for the holidays for encouraging single parents in their selfless roles and to remind us all to be more aware of those around us.
-The Inspirational Thought page is for all of us this Christmas.
-The Heavy Hurts page is about facing the vast chasms in our lives.
-The artwork is my take on going into the woods and the beauty of faith.
+I wanted to share it again to encourage single parents in their selfless roles and to remind us all to be more aware of those around us.

 Being single as a teenager was not the same as being single and a parent of two at thirty-eight, or at any age actually.
 When my almost eighteen-year marriage ended, I was numbed by the truth and felt all used-up.

 So I questioned, “What’s a newly single woman to do now?’

 No hands raised with answers since all my friends were married and in solid relationships.
 Fifteen years ago in the Bible Belt, single women in churches were almost non-existent.
 So if we have manuals for everything else, why not have some current rules available for this?

 While I was married, I only thought I knew the rules for single-parenting.
 Since my former spouse worked out-of-town, I had assumed almost all of the responsibilities of parenting and household duties.
 (Note: key word here is almost.)
 Too often when a married friend would complain about her typically cooperative mate not taking out the trash, I’d sigh and offer my spiel: “If you only knew what it was like being a single parent.”

 I’m ashamed when recalling my efforts to comfort a single mom at a parent-teacher conference twenty-five years ago.
 Sitting behind my desk at the private school where I taught, I tried to relate to her son’s dilemma.
 He was the only child in a class of fifteen who was living in a single-parent household.